ioBroker/ioBroker.js-controller/doc/INSTALL.md

 ### Admin UI

-The admin adapter starts a webserver that hosts the Admin UI
+The admin adapter starts a webserver that hosts the Admin UI.
+Default port is 8080, so just open http://&lt;iobroker&gt;:8080/

-* watch the logfile for the line ```info: admin.0 http server listening on port ...``` and open http://&lt;ioBroker&gt;:&lt;port&gt;

 ### Access Objects

-Direct access to all ioBroker Objects via the CouchDB-Webinterface "Futon" http://&lt;couch&gt;:5984/_utils/
+Direct access to all ioBroker Objects is possible via the CouchDB-Webinterface "Futon": http://&lt;couch&gt;:5984/_utils/

 ### See Events

-you can use redis_cli command ```PSUBSCRIBE *``` to watch all stateChange Events on the Console
+you can use ```redis_cli``` and issue the command ```PSUBSCRIBE *``` to watch all stateChange Events on the Console

 ## Install more adapters